yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/vite.md

 # With Custom Bindings

-Add database and environment bindings to your Vite app:
+Add database and environment bindings to the Vite app.

 ```ts
 import { Vite, D1Database } from "alchemy/cloudflare";